Royal Rumble (2023): SmackDown

 On the following episode of SmackDown, Undisputed WWE Universal Champion Roman Reigns (with Paul Heyman) talked about Sami Zayn's contributions to The Bloodline, but thought he saw greed in Zayn.
 Reigns then stated that Zayn used his island of relevancy.
 Afterwards, Zayn attacked Reigns from behind, and performed his own Spear on Reigns, only for Reigns to retreat.
 Zayn then challenged Reigns for the Undisputed WWE Universal Championship, but was attacked by Jimmy Uso and Solo Sikoa (Jey Uso was absent for the episode).
 Reigns prevented Sikoa from doing further damage to Zayn, and accepted Zayn's challenge, stating that since Zayn hurt his family, he would hurt Zayn in front of his own family in Montreal at Elimination Chamber.
-After Reigns retained against Zayn, Kevin Owens prevented The Bloodline (minus Jey) from doing further damage to Zayn.
+After Reigns retained against Zayn, Kevin Owens prevented The Bloodline (except Jey) from doing further damage to Zayn.
+After more weeks of feuding, including Jey turning on Zayn, Owens saved Zayn from an attack by The Usos on the March 17 episode of SmackDown, and the two embraced.
+It was then confirmed that Owens and Zayn would face The Usos for the Undisputed WWE Tag Team Championship at WrestleMania 39.

+With women's Royal Rumble match winner Rhea Ripley choosing to challenge for the SmackDown Women's Championship, The Judgment Day (Ripley, Damian Priest, Dominik Mysterio, and Finn Bálor) began appearing on SmackDown, thus Dominik began tormenting his dad, Rey, again.
+After weeks of Rey refusing to attack Dominik, on the March 24 episode of SmackDown, Dominik disrespected his mother and sister, forcing Rey to intervene and hit Dominik.
+It was then confirmed that Rey and Dominik would face each other at WrestleMania 39.
+During this time, Ripley and Liv Morgan had a match on the March 3 episode, where Ripley was victorious.

+After the Royal Rumble, Bray Wyatt was to begin a WrestleMania program with Bobby Lashley.
+However, these plans were dropped as he was taken off television in late February due to an undisclosed illness.
+On August 19, it was reported that the illness was life-threatening, but he was making positive progress towards a return.
+However, just five days later on August 24, Wyatt unexpectedly died of a heart attack.
+It was also revealed that the illness was COVID-19, which had exacerbated an existing heart issue.
+The 2023 Royal Rumble would in turn be his final televised match.
+His final overall match was at a WWE Live event on February 26, where he defeated LA Knight in a rematch.